Titans Grip

 Best for: Someone looking for a Pilates-adjacent, full-body workout that incorporates more cardio and strength elements than classical Pilates.

-Limitations: Not a pure Pilates app.
+Honest limitations: Not a pure Pilates app.
 The technique focus is less on classical form and more on general functional movement.
-Requires equipment for the full experience.
+Requires equipment for the full experience, which adds significant cost.
+No AI analysis.

 What it does: Pilatesology is a streaming service dedicated to authentic, classical Pilates as taught by "second-generation" teachers directly trained by Joseph Pilates' protégés.
 It's the digital archive for traditionalists.